facebook/hermes/doc/CodingStandards.md

 Naming

-- Member variables use a "\_" suffix unless thay are public, where it is acceptable to omit the suffix.
+- Member variables use a "\_" suffix unless they are public, where it is acceptable to omit the suffix.
 - Classes use pascal case (`MyClass`).
 - Functions and methods use camel case (`myFunc`).